anjlab/graphql_authorize/README.md

 # GraphqlAuthorize

 This gem allows you to authorize an access to you graphql-fields (defined by [graphql-ruby](https://github.com/rmosolgo/graphql-ruby)).
-For now, we support only 1.6 version :(

 ## Installation